Jeff Sneider

-Jeff Sneider (born 1983 or 1984) is an American entertainment journalist who founded the entertainment newsletter The InSneider.
-A 2006 graduate from the Tisch School of the Arts, Sneider had previously held tenures at Ain't It Cool News, Variety, TheWrap, Mashable and Above the Line.
-Other publications Sneider has written for include MTV Movies Blog, Hollywood Life, Washington Square News and the Colorado Springs Independent.
-Sneider's public statements and tweets have been the subject of controversy.

-Sneider started working at Ain't it Cool in 2003, then interned at Variety in 2006.
-He joined TheWrap before returning to Variety in 2011, though was fired in 2013 after making a tweet about killing himself because he lost a story to a Hollywood Reporter writer.
-He rejoined TheWrap thereafter and worked for Mashable, and his tenure at the latter site ended in 2016 following a racially insensitive declaration about the Academy Awards.
-He joined Collider in 2018, and had a tenure as the editor in chief of Above the Line that ended in a pay dispute.
+Jeff Sneider (born c.
+1984) is an American entertainment journalist and podcaster who founded the entertainment newsletter The InSneider.
+He graduated from the Tisch School of the Arts in 2006.
+Sneider started working at Ain't it Cool News under the name "MiraJeff" in 2003, then interned at Variety in 2006.
+He joined TheWrap in 2010 before returning to Variety in 2011, though he was fired in 2013 after making a tweet about killing himself because he lost a story to a The Hollywood Reporter writer.
+He rejoined TheWrap thereafter but was suspended in early 2016 following a dispute with a public relations representative about a lost scoop.